An hourglass laying on it's side on a pink surface

 • Your body may look different: Your waist could get larger.
 You could lose muscle and gain fat.
 Your skin could become thinner.
 Your joints and muscles could feel stiff and achy.
 All of this is normal and common and part of transitioning into a new life stage.

-All these symptoms may feel overwhelming, but it’s not all doom and gloom, and it’s certainly not the end of your sex life.
-Let’s see where you go from here.
+All these menopause symptoms may feel overwhelming, but it’s not all doom and gloom, and it’s certainly not the end of your sex life.
+Treatment options like hormone replacement therapy and vaginal estrogen creams are here to help you keep feeling like yourself!

 Get Started